LoganC626/LoganC626/README.md

 - 👋 Hi, I’m @LoganC626
 - 👀 I’m interested in programming in general, mainly web development and game development.
 - 🌱 I’m currently learning a lot, new to git.
 - 💞️ I’m looking to collaborate on almost anything, web or game is prefered, cause that is where most of my knowlege is.
+I mainly work with C#, Java, Html, and Css.
 - 📫 How to reach me, here or my email. -(logancarter20032004@gmail.com)

 <!---